New Zealand Free Range Hunting

 Hunting is typically spot and stalk and caters to both rifle and bow hunters.
 Rifle hunters can expect shots between 100-200 yards but the ability to take shots out to 300 yards is an advantage.

-Preserve Red Stag: Roar is late March – early May.
+Preserve Red Stag: Roar is typically March 20 – April 20

 One of the pretties hunting properties in New Zealand and the entire property is huntable!
 There is no wasted area on this land.
 All hunting is by spot and stalk or on foot.
 Your hunting method is up to you.
 ATV’s are used for access if desired.